John889/fapsecure-macos/README.md

 -To block access to Users & Groups, add: com.apple.preferences.users.remoteservice

--To block access to Date & Time: com.apple.preference.datetime.remoteservice
+-To block access to Date & Time (added by default): com.apple.preference.datetime.remoteservice

-Uninstalling (and what to do, if you forgot the password)
+Uninstalling (and what to do if you forgot the password)
 ------------
 A) If you have fapsecure's password:
 Steps: